-The mission of the master’s program is to prepare highly skilled, compassionate counselors to provide empirically based, culturally sensitive, and collaborative interventions.
+Our mission is to prepare highly skilled, compassionate counselors to provide empirically based, culturally sensitive and collaborative interventions.

 Students receive specialized training in behavioral medicine and collaboration with primary care physicians as well as cognitive behavioral therapy.

-With 12 additional credits, the program fulfills the course requirements for becoming a Licensed Professional Counselor (LPC) in many states, including Pennsylvania.
+With 12 additional credits, the program fulfills the course requirements for becoming a Licensed Professional Counselor (LPC) in some states, including Pennsylvania.